Seltexe/Gravity-Simulator/README.md

 I'm currently working on this project, you can test it and contribute if you want !

 <br />
-## How to build
+##How to build

--Use CMake with your IDE as normal.
+- Use CMake with your IDE as normal.